Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## QoL Improvements:

 - Display Runic Shears as a catalyst in JEI for Terra Moss.
+- Add a `witherproof` tag and add it to every non-unbreakable block that the wither cannot break.

 ## Text and Quest Updates: